Construction of Hadamard states by characteristic Cauchy problem: Introduction

 \section{Introduction}

 Hadamard states are widely accepted as physically admissible states for non-interacting quantum fields on a curved spacetime, one of the main reasons being their link with the renormalization of the stress-energy tensor, a basic step in the formulation of semi-classical Einstein equations.
+Furthermore, they are nowadays considered a necessary ingredient in the perturbative formulation of interacting (non-linear) theories {\Red (cf. recent review articles \cite{KM,HW})}.

-For Klein-Gordon fields, the construction of Hadamard states amounts to finding bi-solutions of the Klein-Gordon equation with a specified wave front set (that is, verifying the \emph{microlocal spectrum condition}) and satisfying additionally a positivity property.
+For Klein-Gordon fields, the construction of Hadamard states amounts to finding bi-solutions of the Klein-Gordon equation {\Red (called in this context \emph{two-point functions} and denoted here $\lambda^\pm$)} with a specified wave front set (that is, verifying the \emph{microlocal spectrum condition}) and satisfying additionally a positivity property {\Red \cite{radzikowski}}.

 There exist several methods to construct Hadamard states for Klein-Gordon fields: the first method relies on the Fulling-Narcowich-Wald deformation argument \cite{FNW}, which reduces the construction of Hadamard states on an arbitrary spacetime to the case of ultrastatic spacetimes, where vacuum or thermal states are easily shown to be Hadamard states.